AllenCompSci/Musical-Guacamole/README.md

 $made start screen, created separate graphics class, tried moving rectangles

 @tried to get mouse clicking to work with screen and tried to make screen come before graphics start

+$finished start screen, tried getting objects to move on its own for ai